Emil-Stampfly-He/rudis/readme.md

 This is a still work-in-progress project and is not meant to be used in production(yet).
 Only basic commands like GET and SET are supported.
 More commands will be added in the future.

-There is also the [Experimental Version](https://github.com/lorenzoc25/rudis/tree/experimental) which adapatively uses `io_uring` on supported kernels.
+There is also the [Experimental Version](https://github.com/lorenzoc25/rudis/tree/experimental) which adaptively uses `io_uring` on supported kernels.
 If kernel does not support `io_uring`, it will fall back to using `epoll/kqueue`.
 This version is not published to the crates and therefore needs to be cloned and built locally.
 It requires **nightly rust compiler** to be built.

 ## Installation
 ```sh